jenniesun/biostats-blog/index.md

 Although deep learning models have been known for their powerful performance in handling various machine learning and artificial intelligence tasks, due to their black-box nature, understanding their prediction results is not often an easy tasks.
 With helpful interpretation tools like SHAP, we are able to better reveal the ways deep learning models make decisions.

 ![](black_box.png)

+The complete code can also be found in [this notebook](https://github.com/jenniesun/biostats-blog/blob/main/assignment5.ipynb).

 <hr/>